OptimalBPM/of/README.md

 More features, commercial and non-commercial, ranging from  to actual extensive commercial systems like Optimal BPM and will be available through a plug-in ecosystem.

+# How does it work?

+The most important concepts of the Optimal Framework are the broker, plugins and schemas.

+## Broker
+In the conceptual middle of the system is the broker.

+It is responsible for most cross-cutting concerns like messaging, security logging and keeping persistent data.

+## Schemas
+JSON Schema is used to define [all data structures](https://github.com/OptimalBPM/of/tree/master/schemas) in the system.

+It is not only used to validate and define the data in the MongoDB database backend, but also used in front end interfaces like the [administrative interface](https://github.com/OptimalBPM/of-admin), and to [handle messages](https://github.com/OptimalBPM/of/blob/master/common/messaging/handler.py#L115).
+All data in OF are required to have a valid schema reference that it adheres to, and are dictionaries that is turned back and forth into JSON when transmitted.

+## Plugins
+All functionality is added via plugins.

+In OF, a plugin is almost able to change everything about the system operates.
+Developing plugins is simple and intuitive, they are simple GIT repositories that have a [definitions file](https://github.com/OptimalBPM/optimalbpm/blob/master/definitions.json) that describes them.

+Plugins add:
+* functionality to the backend by defining [Python classes](https://github.com/OptimalBPM/optimalbpm/blob/master/broker/cherrypy/process.py) that are mounted by the built-in web server and dynamically incorporated into the backend via [hooks](https://github.com/OptimalBPM/optimalbpm/blob/master/hooks_broker.py)
+* new namespaces and definitions by simply placing the schemas in the [/schema folder](https://github.com/OptimalBPM/optimalbpm/tree/master/schemas), they are automatically imported into the system, to be used in the messaging and data validation.
+* functionality to the admin frontend by [listing the angular directives, controllers, menu items and routes](https://github.com/OptimalBPM/optimalbpm/tree/master/admin-ui) that one wished to include.

 # Support

 Outside Github issues, there will be commercial support available.